 A watershed is a geographic area that collects all the rainfall into a series of drainages and creeks, eventually reaching the sea.
-The water that runs off every roof, every driveway, and every road eventually finds its way into Topanga Creek.
+The water that runs off every roof, every driveway, and every road eventually finds its way into a shared waterway.
+The largest watershed is Ballona Creek (130 square miles) and the second largest is Malibu Creek (109 square miles).
 At 18 square miles (12,800 acres), Topanga Creek is the third largest drainage into the Santa Monica Bay.
-The largest watershed is Malibu Creek (109 square miles) and the second largest is Ballona Creek (88 square miles).

 Think about the community we call Topanga.
 It is the creek that defines the community on many levels, from placement of the homes, utilities and roads (along the floodplain), to how natural disasters like wildfires and floods impact our lives.
 The center of town is where the main stems of the Creek meet from Old Topanga and along Topanga Canyon Blvd. from the Top of Topanga.
 Most of the creek banks are held in place by native trees and plants, creating a beautiful landscape.
 The life of the creek is punctuated with catastrophic events that can change it dramatically.

 Topanga Creek has the greatest diversity of native plants and animals found in any watershed in the Santa Monica Mountains.
 From endangered steelhead trout and rare western pond turtles, to the majestic coast live oaks and CA sycamores that frame the creek, the community of Topanga extends a welcome to over 22 amphibian and reptile species, 3 species of native fish, 9 species of bats, numerous rare mammals like ringtail cats and badgers, as well as over 100 resident and migratory birds.